apache/trafficcontrol/blueprints/cache-config-service.md

 The new `cdn_update_times` Traffic Ops API will be documented in the usual manner.
 Cache Config Service sections may be added to the existing documentation, including the documentation of its `cache_config_snapshots` API.
+Or, the Cache Config Service could provide a `README.rst` in its own directory which is linked to from the main docs somehow.
 The new `t3c` CLI flag will be added to its documentation.

 ### Testing Impact
 The new `cdn_update_times` Traffic Ops API will be tested via the Traffic Ops API tests.